 I believe that a consistent and mindful yoga practice has the power to transform your health and life.
 I create a safe environment for you to discover your body on your mat.
-I work directly with you to create and implement a customized treatment plan based on your current condition using a wide variety of techniques, including yoga postures, self massage techniques, therapeutic exercises, breathing exercises, aromatherapy, use of sound therapy and mantra, mudras and guided meditation and relaxation.
+I work directly with you to create and implement a customized yoga therapy plan based on your current condition, mood, energy level, needs and goals.
+I use a wide variety of techniques, including yoga postures, self massage techniques, therapeutic exercises, breathing exercises, aromatherapy, use of sound therapy and mantra, mudras and guided meditation and relaxation.

 What is Yoga Therapy?

 According to the International Association of Yoga Therapists, Yoga Therapy, a recognized and respected therapeutic therapy, is the process of empowering individuals to progress towards improved health and well-being and to help those facing health challenges at any level manage their condition through the application of the teachings and practices of yoga.
 The yoga tradition views humans as a multidimensional system that includes all aspects of the human condition- body, breath, mind, intellect, emotions and their mutual interaction.
 Yoga is founded on the basic principle that intelligent practice can positively influence the direction of change within these human dimensions.
 The practices of yoga traditionally include, but are not limited to, postures, breath work, meditation, mantras, chanting, and mudra.
 Other Yoga Therapy principles include: meeting the client or patient where they are at, creating a safe space and empowering the individual to take a more active role in their self-care instead of attempting to fix them.